Toroidal embeddings of abstractly planar graphs are knotted or linked: Proof of the theorem by giving an explicit isotopy

-Let us furthermore consider the diagram $D_{R'}$ of $\mathcal{G}'$ that we obtain the following way: We project $Z'$ onto a rectangle $R'=(0,1) \times [0,1] \cup \{ (0,0) \} \cup \{ (1,0) \} = (l \setminus P ) \times [0,1]) \cup \{ P \}$ so that $l$ is the bottom line of~$R'$ and take a generic position so that the top line of~$R'$ does not intersect the graph in vertices.
-As usual, we indicate the over and under crossings of $\mathcal{G}'$ (Figure~\ref{rectangleprojection}).
-Wlog we can assume that the diagram is regular, i.e. the diagram has only finitely many multiple points which all are transversal double points and no vertex is mapped onto a double point.
-Furthermore, let $D_{R'}$ be a reduced diagram, i.e. a diagram with the minimal number of crossings that can be achieved from projecting $Z'$ onto a rectangle $R'$ as described.
+Let us furthermore consider the diagram $D_{R'}$ of $\mathcal{G}'$ that we obtain the following way: We project $Z'$ onto a half-open rectangle $R'=(0,1) \times [0,1] \cup \{ (0,0) \} \cup \{ (1,0) \}$, where $P$ is projected on both corner points $\{ (0,0) \}$ and $\{ (1,0) \}$, such that $l$ is the bottom line of~$R'$ and take a generic position so that the top line of~$R'$ does not intersect the graph in vertices.
+As usual, we indicate the over- and under-crossings of $\mathcal{G}'$ (Figure~\ref{rectangleprojection}).
+Wlog we can assume that the diagram is regular, i.e., the diagram has only finitely many multiple points which all are transversal double points and no vertex is mapped onto a double point.
+Furthermore, let $D_{R'}$ be a reduced diagram, i.e., a diagram with the minimal number of crossings that can be achieved from projecting $Z'$ onto a rectangle $R'$ as described.

-\item \textbf{Showing that pairs of spatial fragments in a reduced diagram~$D_{R'}$ have no crossings if they are non-conflicting and only one type of crossings if they are conflicting:} 1pt By Tutte's Theorem~\ref{Tutte}, any cycle of an abstractly planar graph has a bipartite conflict graph.
-As $G$ is abstractly planar by assumption, it follows that the conflict graph of $l$ in $G$ is bipartite.
+\item \textbf{Showing that pairs of spatial fragments in a reduced diagram~$D_{R'}$ have no crossings if they are non-conflicting and only one type of crossings if they are conflicting:} 1pt By Tutte's Theorem~\ref{Tutte}, any cycle of a planar graph has a bipartite conflict graph.
+As $G$ is planar by assumption, it follows that the conflict graph of $l$ in $G$ is bipartite.
 As the graph~$G$ is connected, all fragments of $G$ with respect to $l$ fall into two sets~$S_1$ and $S_2$ so that fragments which are elements of the same set do not conflict.
 Choose an orientation of $l$.
 Starting at the point~$P$, enumerate along the orientation all vertices $v_1, \dots, v_k$ of $l$ that are endpoints of fragments of $G$ with respect to $l$. ($P$ might or might not be the element of a fragment's endpointset.)
 Denote the spatial fragments of $\mathcal{G}'$ by $f_{1}, \dots , f_{n}$ respecting the orientation of $l$ and so that $v_1 \in v(f_{1})$ .
-For each fragment~$f_i$ of $G$ with respect to $l$, assign its endpointset $ v(f_i)=v_{l_i} \le \dots \le v_{r_i} \subset \{v_1, \dots, v_k\}$.
-We show that each pair of spatial fragments $f_i$ and $f_j$ has either no crossings or wlog $f_i$ over crosses $f_j$ at every crossing of the diagram $D_{R'}$: \begin{enumerate} \item This is clear if $i=j$ since a fragment overcrosses (as well as undercrosses) itself at every self-crossing.
+Assign to each fragment~$f_i$ of $G$ with respect to $l$ its endpointset $ v(f_i)=v_{l_i} \le \dots \le v_{r_i} \subset \{v_1, \dots, v_k\}$.
+We show that each pair of spatial fragments $f_i$ and $f_j$ has either no crossings or wlog $f_i$ over-crosses $f_j$ at every crossing of the diagram $D_{R'}$:

+\begin{enumerate} \item This is clear if $i=j$ since a fragment over-crosses (as well as under-crosses) itself at every self-crossing.

 \item If $i \neq j$ and $f_i$ and $f_j$ do not conflict, they have no crossings in a reduced diagram $D_{R'}$ since one of the cases in Remark~\ref{4cases} holds: It is clear that there are no crossings between $f_i$ and $f_j$ in the first case of Remark~\ref{4cases}.
 In the second case, let wlog $f_j$ be the inner fragment.
 Then, $f_j$ lies entirely inside the cell of $R' \setminus f_{i}$ that has $[ v_{l_j}, v_{r_j} ]$ as part of the boundary.
 It follows from the connectivity of fragments that $f_i$ and $f_j$ have no crossings in a reduced diagram $D_{R'}$.